nic2703/Innoprojekt_22/Python/SVG_Parsing/Usage.md

 The Program will take a few seconds to compute the `.ino` file that can be used to draw the specified svg using our plotter.
 The generated `.ino` file will be called `generated_ino.ino`.

+Tip: If in the Arduino IDE the generated code has odd formatting (indentation), the formatting can be automatically corrected with the shortcut `Cmd + t`

 Both the exe and python can be run from the command line with the following flags:
 |Flag|Meaning|
 |----|-------|